-Artist Carolina Falkholt starts performing the work Dark Monolouge, a new large-scale installation transforming the entire building of ICIA Art Space into a vast black speaker.
+Artist Carolina Falkholt started performing the work Dark Monolouge, a new large-scale installation transforming the entire building of ICIA Art Space into a vast black speaker.
 The new piece commissioned by ICIA unseals a new and less known dimension of her controversial artistic practice.
 The work opens for darker, more poetic and existential aspects: a celebration of the melancholic rage of the black gall.

 The installation will be fully completed in the spring 2020.